Updated: Nov 24, 2020

 The best time to visit the wetlands at Chek Jawa is during the super low-tides (below 0.5m), but they don't happen every day.
 Don't be disappointed if your schedule does not coincide with the low-tides, Chek Jawa has boardwalks above the submerged wetlands and through a mangrove swamp nearby.
 You can still explore the area and look for wildlife.

 If you are really interested to set foot on a wetland, check the date and tides information at NParks website.
-You will need a guide to go down to the exposed land mass (Guided Tours to Chek Jawa) and to get you off the land before the tides return in two hours.
+You will need a guide to go down to the exposed land mass and to get you off the land before the tides return in two hours.
 It will be cheaper to form a guided group than to hire a guide to yourself.

 Below are some photos taken during a super low-tide: